bahlo/blog/content/about.md

 Hey! 👋🏻

-I’m Arne Bahlo, a Full Stack Software Architect from Frankfurt, Germany.
+I’m Arne Bahlo, a Software Engineer from Frankfurt, Germany.
 I’m interested in modern software architecture, all things Golang, Rust, modern Web and iOS development/ecosystem.
-In my free time I like to run 🏃🏻‍♂️ and play flag football 🏈.
-I go to church and am happily married.

 ### You can find me here: